 Foreign Nationals require Visa for entering Phuentsholling and beyond.

 Those are coming by Air will have to make their permit from Paro Airport.
-Only Druk Air ( Bhutan’s National Carrier) operates flight to Paro from Delhi & Kolkata.
+Only Druk Air ( Bhutan’s National Carrier) operates flight to Paro from Delhi, Kolkata and Mumbai.
 Foreigners flying in to Bhutan need prior Visa.

 Find following Bhutan tour packages and book at Bonvoyage Leisure :